Must-Have Plant for a Jungalicious Home

 Now that we’re on the same page about how amazing and necessary this plant is for any plant parent, let’s get into the specifics of how to take care of it.

-The Swiss cheese plant can survive in a variety of light conditions, from low light to bright indirect light.
+The Swiss Cheese plant can survive in a variety of light conditions, from low light to bright indirect light.
 In low light conditions, this plant will still grow but will not develop the large leaves and perforations that make it famous.
 In order to get the gorgeous look we all want, make sure to move it to a spot with bright indirect light.
+Invest in a grow light if you need added light for your plant.
 Careful of direct light as this can sunburn the leaves.
 Overall a medium-light source will keep this plant super happy!

 Make sure to keep those large leaves clean.
 If you notice dirt or dust clean them with a clean wet rag.
 I do not recommend ever using food products or commercial leaf cleaners on your plants.